 Single event upsets (SEUs) are becoming increasingly important problems for both combinational and sequential circuits.
 At the same time, power has become a major issue in computing.
 In recent times, it is common to decrease the supply voltage value in the non-critical parts of VLSI systems, in order to reduce the power and energy consumption.
-Reduced supply voltages further aggravate the reliability issue due to
+Reduced supply voltages further aggravate the reliability issue due to SEUs.

-SEUs.
 With increasing demand for reliable systems, it is necessary to design radiation tolerant circuits efficiently.
 In this paper, we have analyzed radiation particle strikes in DVS and sub-threshold circuits.
 We performed 3D simulations for radiation particle strikes in an inverter, using Sentaurus-DEVICE.
-We analyzed the sensitivity of DVS and subthreshold circuits to radiation particle strikes by varying the inverter size, the inverter load, the supply voltage (VDD) and the energy of the radiation particle in our simulations.
-From these 3D simulations, we make several non-intuitive observations which are important to consider during radiation hardening of DVS and sub-threshold circuits.
+We analyzed the sensitivity of DVS and sub-threshold circuits to radiation particle strikes by varying the inverter size, the inverter load, the supply voltage (VDD) and the energy of the radiation particle in our simulations.
+From these 3D simulations, we make several observations which are important to consider during radiation hardening of DVS and sub-threshold circuits.
 Based on these observations, we propose several guidelines for radiation hardening of DVS and sub-threshold circuit designs.
+We also proposed an accurate model for the charge collected in DVS circuits.